hemanthkumargr/docs/commercialFeatures/Sagepay-Module.md

 <img src="images/payment-sagepay-diagram.png" class="no_border" alt="Sagepay Diagram">

 ## How It Works
-1. On the final checkout page, the customer fills out their credit card and billing information and hits submit.
-This form will POST directly to Sagepay with the required information contained within hidden fields and regular form fields.
+1. On the final checkout page, the customer fills out their billing information and hits submit.
-2. Sagepay will then process an Authorize and Debit transaction against the billing and credit card information submitted and send 303 Redirect Response to the customer's browser.
+   This information will be saved, then a crypt will be generated with the customer and order information.
+2. Then Broadleaf will redirect the customer to a form submission page with required fields populated for Sagepay.
+This page will automatically redirect the customer to Sagepay to complete the billing segment.
-3. The customer's browser will then redirect to a Broadleaf URL with a token to complete checkout.
+3. After filling out the credit card information with Sagepay, customer's browser will then redirect to a Broadleaf URL with a crypt to complete checkout.
-4. Broadleaf will process the response and confirm the transaction with Sagepay using the token.
-5. Sagepay will send back a confirmation response.
-6. Broadleaf will then redirect the user to either a confirmation or error page to end the checkout flow.
+4. The customer will be redirected to either a success or failure URL.
+On success, Broadleaf will complete the checkout process and display a confirmation page.

 There are two ways to get started integrating this payment gateway into your eCommerce application.
 Broadleaf offers a [[Sagepay Quick Start]] solution that allows developers to easily add Sagepay functionality